postmodern/command_kit.rb/README.md

 ## Description

-A Ruby toolkit for building complete and robust commands.
+A Ruby toolkit for building complete and robust CLI commands.

 ## Features